isene/RTFM/README.md

 s      | Create symlink to tagged items here d      | Delete selected item and tagged items.
-Press 'y' to confirm c      | Change/rename selected (adds command to bottom window) z      | Extract tagged zipped archive to current directory Z      | Create zipped archive from tagged files/directories
+Press 'y' to confirm c      | Change/rename selected (adds command to bottom window) Ctrl-o | Change ownership to user:group of selected and tagged items Ctrl-p | Change permissions of selected and tagged items.
+Format = rwxr-xr-x or 755 or rwx (applies the trio to user, group and others) z      | Extract tagged zipped archive to current directory Z      | Create zipped archive from tagged files/directories